Channels with Input-Correlated Synchronization Errors: Capacity theorems for channels with input-correlated synchronization errors

 We begin by relying on the following well-known theorem that formalizes the guarantees of MAP decoding. \begin{lemma}[ {\cite[Theorem 18.5]{PW24}, adapted}] Fix an input random variable $X$ supported on $\Sigmain^n$ and a channel $Z$ with input alphabet $\Sigmain$.
 Then, for any $\tau>0$ there exists a code $\cC$ with blocklength $n$, size $M$, and average decoding error probability $\eps$ satisfying

 \end{lemma} The code guaranteed by \cref{lem:shannon-coding} is obtained by sampling $M$ codewords i.i.d.\ according to $X$.
 We briefly discuss how \cref{lem:shannon-coding} can be combined with \cref{thm:conv-info-density-gen} to obtain codes with arbitrarily small decoding error probability and the desired rate for an arbitrary admissible channel. \begin{corollary} Let $Z$ be an admissible channel.
-Fix an arbitrary $\eps>0$.
-Then, there exists a constant $b(\eps)$ such that for any $b\geq b(\eps)$ and any block-independent input process $X$ with blocklength $b$ there exists a constant $t(\eps,b,X)$ such that for any $t\geq t(\eps,b,X)$ there exists an $(n=tb,R,\eps)$-code for $Z$ with $R\geq I(X;Z(X))-\eps$. \end{corollary} \begin{proof} Fix $\eps>0$ and let $b(\eps),t(\eps)$ be the constants guaranteed by \cref{thm:conv-info-density-gen}.
-Consider any block-independent input process $X$ with blocklength $b\geq b(\eps)$ and number of blocks $t\geq t(\eps)$.
-Set $n=tb$, $M=2^{n(I(X;Z(X))-3\eps)}$, and $\tau=\eps n$.
-By \cref{lem:shannon-coding}, there exists an $(n=tb,R,\lambda)$-code for $Z$ with
+Then, for any $\delta>0$ and any block-independent input process $X$ there exists $n(\delta,X)$ such that for any $n\geq n(\delta,X)$ there is an $(n,R,\delta)$-code for $Z$ with $R\geq I(X;Z(X))-\delta$. \end{corollary} \begin{proof} Fix $\delta>0$, set $\eps=\delta/3$, and consider an arbitrary block-independent input process $X$ with blocklength $b$.
+We may assume that $I(X;Z(X))-\delta>0$ as otherwise the corollary statement is trivially true.
+Note that we can assume that $b$ is large enough so that \cref{eq:condition-blocklength} in \cref{thm:conv-info-density-gen} is satisfied, since a block-independent process with blocklength $b$ is also block-independent with blocklength $b'=cb$ for any integer $c\geq 1$.
+Let $n_0=n_0(\eps,X)$ be the constant guaranteed by \cref{thm:conv-info-density-gen} for this choice of $\eps$ and $X$.
+Set $M=\lceil 2^{n(I(X;Z(X))-3\eps)}\rceil$ and $\tau=\eps n-1$, which is positive whenever $n>1/\eps$.
+By \cref{lem:shannon-coding}, for all $n\geq \max(n_0,1+1/\eps)$ there exists an $(n,R=\frac{1}{n}\log M\geq I(X;Z(X))-3\eps,\lambda)$-code for $Z$ with